axnion/lnu-school-projects/README.md

 1. Move into the app directory `cd ~/app`
 1. Start the containers `docker-compose up`
 1. Your application should now be running.
 If you get any errors check so you configured everything correctly.

+IMPORTANT!
+If you are running with self sign certificates and with all http traffic rerouted to https the webhooks will not work.
+Either you'll have to use a real certificate, or you should open up http so the webhooks can use it.

 ### Let's Encrypt
 Letsencrypt will take som modifications of existing configuration and also some new additions.
 If you already have done the self signed certificates you will have to revert back to how the configuration before you created the self certificates.